Blood on the Dance Floor (song): Music video

-"Blood on the Dance Floor" was the only track from Blood on the Dance Floor: History in the Mix to appear on the set list of the HIStory World Tour.
 The music video for "Blood on the Dance Floor" was directed by Jackson and Vincent Paterson.
 Filming occurred in February 1997, when Jackson's first child Prince was born.
 It premiered on Top of the Pops in the UK on March 28, 1997, several weeks ahead of its release as a single.
 The video opens with a thrown switchblade impaling a spray painted image.
 The impaled image is that of a blood dripping love heart with "SUSIE + ME" scrawled across it.
-Jackson and a group of dancers then enter a salsa dance hall and he begins to dance with a woman, "Susie", while shaking a piece of percussion.
+Jackson and a group of dancers then enter a salsa dance hall and he begins to dance with a dancing woman, "Susie" (played by Sybil Azur), while shaking maracas.
 Jackson then appears seated while the woman dances seductively above him on a table top.

 After the first verse and chorus, there is an a cappella moment, in which Jackson breathes to the drums and the bass, then the strings, then spins, drops down and claps, then the main song starts with the second verse.
 This particular arrangement is only found in the video version.